Neuralwood-Net/face-recognizer-9000/README.md

 Note: the demo runs on CPU and thus run with a rather limited framerate.
 It is possible to run on GPU by editing the code where the facial recognition model is loaded in `recognizer.py`.
 This requires a GPU + CUDA installed and pyTorch configured for GPU, and is not tested.

 PS: the demo attempts to classify faces present in the webcam according to one of the clases `Lars`, `Morgan`, `Kjartan`and `Other`.
 In a perfect world, this would require one of the authors to be present when you run the demo in order for it to predict anything other than `Other`.
+However, as the models are not perfect, this is not always the case.

 # Data
 The data used to train the models in this repository (beyond pre-trained models used for transfer learning) have been collected by the authors and is stored in Google Cloud Storage: